-As a business developer, salesperson, or company owner, you probably attend many networking events to generate leads in Miami.
+As a business developer, salesperson, or company owner, you probably attend many networking events to generate leads in your city.

 Unfortunately for most, not all networking events provide quality leads.

-That two to three hour trip from West Miami Dade to Brickell can, therefore, be a huge waste of time.
+That two to three hour trip from point A to point B can, therefore, be a huge waste of time.

-In this article, we'll be sharing detail as to how digital marketing, mainly Facebook advertising, can help you acquire the right leads with less effort.
+In this article, we'll be sharing how to generate leads on Facebook with advertising, which can help you acquire the right leads with less effort.

 The answer: most of your potential clients have either a Facebook or Instagram profile.

-This means that if you set up your targeting correctly (which we'll go over), you can reach them with ads.
+This means that if you set up your targeting correctly (which we'll go over), you can reach them with advertising.

-If you're in B2C, this is definitely for you.
+If you're in business-to-consumer (B2C), this article is definitely for you.

 Implementing a campaign to generate leads

-We'll go over the following items to building a strong lead generation strategy:
+We'll go over the following items to building a strong lead generation campaign on Facebook:

 Choosing the right objective